List of Metal Slug video games: Metal Slug Zero Online

-Metal Slug Zero Online was a massively multiplayer online game, part of the Metal Slug series.
-It was being developed by SNK Playmore, THQ, and Sammy Corporation for the South Korean market.
+Metal Slug Zero Online is an unreleased massively multiplayer online game, part of the Metal Slug series.
+It was being developed by Dragonfly and WizHands for SNK Playmore and was intended for the South Korean market.
 There was no word on a Japanese or North American release.
-The game was on course for a 2009 release, but in the summer of it, developer Dragonfly suspended development of the game due to their belief that the achievement of Metal Slug Zero Online being developed by Wiz Hands is far below their expectation, and the game could not conform to the trend of current gaming industry.
-The online servers for the game ended on 24 March 2013.
+The game was on course for a 2009 release, but in the summer of that year, developer Dragonfly suspended development of the game due to their belief that the game could not conform to the trend of current gaming industry.